By · Co-Founder · 19 min read · Updated

 TCP TimeClock+ implementation timelines vary by configuration complexity and are not published.
 Contact TCP directly for a current estimate.
 Time-to-first-schedule includes setup calls, entering staff and payroll configurations, credential rules, and training on both the scheduling and time-tracking sides.
 A managed scheduling service takes 3-5 days because the specialist handles all configuration from the nurse manager’s staff roster.

-What Is the Weekly Time Burden on the Nurse Manager?
+What Weekly Time Does Each Model Cost the Nurse Manager?

 With TCP TimeClock+, the nurse manager uses the platform for both time tracking approvals and schedule building.
 The scheduling component alone requires reviewing drafts, processing time-off requests, managing callout coverage, and maintaining configuration.
 A managed service reduces the scheduling portion to 1-2 hours of review and approval per week.
 The time tracking and payroll functions, if handled through TCP TimeClock+, remain separate from what a managed scheduling service covers.